syncfusion-content/ej2-grid-docs/ej2-javascript/grid/row/row-drag-and-drop.md

 domainurl: ##DomainURL##
 ---

-# Row drag and drop in ##Platform_Name## Grid component
+# Row drag and drop in ##Platform_Name## Grid control

-The Syncfusion ##Platform_Name## Grid component provides built-in support for row drag and drop functionality.
+The Syncfusion ##Platform_Name## Grid control provides built-in support for row drag and drop functionality.
 This feature allows you to easily rearrange rows within the grid by dragging and dropping them to new positions.
-Additionally, you can also drag and drop rows from one grid to another grid, as well as drag and drop rows to custom components.
+Additionally, you can also drag and drop rows from one grid to another grid, as well as drag and drop rows to custom controls.

-To use the row drag and drop feature in Grid component, you need to inject the **RowDD** module in the grid.
-The **RowDD** is responsible for handling the row drag and drop functionality in the grid component.
+To use the row drag and drop feature in Grid control, you need to inject the **RowDD** module in the grid.
+The **RowDD** is responsible for handling the row drag and drop functionality in the grid control.
 Once you have injected the **RowDD**, you can then use the [allowRowDragAndDrop](../../api/grid/#allowrowdraganddrop) and [targetID](../../api/grid/rowDropSettings/#targetid) properties to enable and configure the row drag and drop feature in the Grid.

 ## Drag and drop within grid